d12frosted/elpa-mirror/stable-melpa/dired-gitignore-readme.txt

 command to toggle the minor mode `(dired-gitignore-mode)' to some convenient key.

-In order to hide ignored files by default use `eval-after-load'
+In order to hide ignored files by default hook it into `dired-mode-hook'

-(eval-after-load 'dired #'dired-gitignore-mode)
+(add-hook 'dired-mode-hook 'dired-gitignore-mode)

 It needs the executables for `git' and `ls' in the `PATH'.